Areas, activities and projects

 Digital textual scholarship

-The research on Digital Textual Scholarship is focused on the study and creation of multilingual resources for Digital Humanities and the development and maintenance of applications for linguistic, stylistic, philological, semantic annotation of historical and literary documents.
-The guidelines for the researchers in this area are interdisciplinary cooperation as well as the integration of resources and tools within research infrastructures through the use of standard and open technologies.
-Specific sectors of the area:
+Digital Textual Scholarship is focused on the study and creation of multilingual resources for Digital Humanities and the development and maintenance of applications for linguistic, stylistic, philological and semantic annotation of historical and literary documents.
+Researchers in this area aim to create, promote and integrate tools and resources for these purposes through the use of open standards and technologies.
+The area includes the following sectors::

 - Digital Tools, Methods and Resources for Textual Scholarship